dreamcatcher-tech/network/Inbox/2025-09-06 2108 views or browsers starting a new face.md

 in the config file, it says what the default face kind is, if not specified.
 It also enables new face creation on arrival.
 It will then create a default face and redirect you to its view once made.

-It may store in the face state info like who created, what ip it came from, etc.
+It may store in the face state info like who created, what ip it